Student Evaluation of Instruction (SEI) Policy

 - Academic Year Combined Reports for APR purposes will be distributed during finals week of the spring semester.

 - SEI departmental questions (if applicable) can be changed at the beginning of the APR evaluation period (prior to the fall semester).
-Department Heads will be provided with a copy of current questions, and will be instructed as to how to get questions changed, should they need to.
+Department heads will be provided a copy of current questions and instructed as to how to get questions changed.